ecomachio/bookingapp/README.md

 ## Features

-- Here you can see several properties.
+- A list with several properties.
-- You can add, edit, and delete bookings.
+- Add, edit, and delete bookings.
-- You can filter bookings by category.
+- Filter bookings by category.
 - You see all your bookings in a list.
-- you can change the appearance of the app by switching between light and dark mode.
+- Change the appearance of the app by switching between light and dark mode.
 - Mobile responsive design.

 ## Prerequisites

 - [Bun](https://bun.sh/)

-Install Bun with the following command: (you can also install it from the [official website](https://bun.sh/)
+Install Bun with the following command: (you can also install it from the [official website](https://bun.sh/))

 ```sh
 curl -fsSL https://bun.sh/install | bash